Limitations of Use

 - about all of the medicines you take.
 NSAIDs and some other medicines can interact with each other and cause serious side effects.
 Keep a list of your medicines to show to your healthcare provider and pharmacist.

 - if you are breastfeeding.
-Some SPRIX® (ketorolac tromethamine) Nasal Spray may pass into your breast milk.
+SPRIX® (ketorolac tromethamine) Nasal Spray can pass into your breast milk.

 What are the possible side effects of Non-Steroidal Anti-Inflammatory Drugs (NSAIDs)?